Mug shot of Donald Trump shows scowling former president during speedy booking at Atlanta jail

 “This mugshot will forever go down in history as a symbol of America’s defiance of tyranny,” said a Trump campaign fundraising email.

-He also called into conservative TV channel Newsmax to talk about what he said had been a “terrible experience.”

-“It’s a very sad experience and it’s a very sad day for our country,” he said.
+He also called into conservative TV channel Newsmax to talk about what he said had been “a very sad day for our country,.”

 His jail visit created a remarkable split-screen visual during a 2024 Republican primary contest in which he remains the leading candidate, swiping the spotlight at least temporarily from his opponents and coming one day after a debate in Milwaukee where eight of his leading rivals sought to exploit Trump's absence by trying to stand out from the pack.